 However, both stations struggled from their respective launches.
 Kiss 100 in particular took almost one year from their launch to hit their initial target audience figure of one million (and even then it was suggested, this so called milestone was more a marketing strategy and they didn’t achieve this figure until well after a year of broadcast).
 Plus the station was also criticised, that it had watered down their previous self proclaimed radical radio ethos (they championed as a pirate) to achieve this.
 However, regardless of whether or not they had actually reached the one million mark within the year as they claimed, the figures were still well under what LWR achieved less than a couple of years earlier.

 It actually took Kiss 100 several years to surpass those of an LWR 92.5 in it’s prime.
 Signified by the cull of many of the original Kiss 94 presenters during the late 90’s.
-Though the presenters themselves are not blameless, failing to keep ahead of the constantly evolving UK black music scene, against the back drop of new pirate stations, flourishing on the advent of emerging genres, that Kiss failed to champion.
+Though the presenters themselves are not blameless, failing to keep up with the constantly evolving UK black music scene, against the back drop of new pirate stations, flourishing on the advent of emerging genres, that Kiss failed to champion.

-However, to the relief of corporate sponsors striving for higher audience figures, removing the final remnants of the pirate Kiss 94 for good, was a huge step in the commercialisation of the station and gentrification of the UK black music scene, which was complete when the smaller Choice FM (who now under the Capital Radio Group held two licenses to broadcast across both north and south London) sold out to the Kiss 100 competitor, who in turn rebranded it Capital Xtra, removing the former Choice FM’s long standing presenters in the process and commercialising the music programming to complete with Kiss.
+However, to the relief of corporate sponsors striving for higher audience figures.
+Removing the final remnants of the pirate Kiss 94 for good, was a huge step in the commercialisation of the station and gentrification of the UK black music scene.
+Which was complete when the smaller Choice FM (who now under the Capital Radio Group held two licenses to broadcast across both north and south London) sold out to the Kiss 100 competitor, who in turn rebranded it Capital Xtra, removing the former Choice FM’s long standing presenters in the process and commercialising the music programming to complete with Kiss.

-Alas, the final two of the three stations award licences (the long defunct WNK was the third) entrusted at the turn of the 90’s, to hold the black music torch in London (and ultimately the UK), that so many had struggled to light during the 80’s, had completely doused the flame.
+Alas, the final two of the three stations award licences (the long defunct WNK was the third) entrusted at the turn of the 90’s, to hold the black music torch in London (and ultimately the UK) so many had struggled to light during the 80’s, had completely doused the flame.

 Over the years many debates have ensued over how different today’s UK black music scene would be, had the London-wide broadcasting license been awarded to LWR instead of Kiss.
 Well that’s almost impossible to predict.